Local Love: 6 Valentine’s Sweet Spots

 Dinstuhl’s Fine Candies

 The cardboard heart to get is one filled with signature turtlettes: chewie caramel on a bed of crisp Southern Pecans covered in pure milk chocolate.
-The annual favorite chocolate-dipped strawberries appear in stores February 12, pre-order to skip the line, a pound for $35.
+The annual favorite chocolate-dipped strawberries are now in store.
+This year, they've teamed up with Memphis Record Pressing and J Brooks Coffee for a Dinstuhl's "Groovalicious" Chocolate Record + J Brooks “Morning Groove” Premium Ground Coffee bundle for only $30.
+All proceeds will go to Stax Music Academy.

 Valentine's Day Pre-Order Menu for Dinstuhl's